 - I topped the whole thing with toasted coconut.

 Since there are only 2 of us, and I have been on a bit of a sugar strike lately, I only made half the recipe.
 My pan was larger than the one in the recipe, so I had to do some fancy math, but it all worked out.
 I made my cake a 5-inch square, and had enough cake to actually do 6 layers, but one broke in half, and I decided to just stick with 4.
-I think I got really lucky, because after the flavor was chosen, I was at the store to buy ingredients, and I came across this coconut white chocolate:
+I think I got really lucky, because after the flavor was chosen, I was at the store to buy ingredients, and I came across a coconut white chocolate.

 And although my mousse and glaze weren’t really smooth because the chocolate had coconut bits in it, it was quite delicious!!